markgbeckett/jupiter_ace/README.md

 * `getting_started` - A quick introduction to using Forth on the Minstrel 4th (or Jupiter Ace).
 * `bubble_led` - Minstrel 4th version of Forth toolbox and example message scroller for the RC2014 Bubble Display module.
 * `case` - Many FORTH implementations include a CASE construct, which can be useful for choosing between different paths of execution based on a stack value.
 Sadly, Ace Forth does not, but it is relatively easy to add one, provided you can get to grips with the COMPILER and RUNS> words.
+* `centipede` - an enhanced version of Colin Dooley's port of the classic arcade game.
+With AY sound, joystick support and (only in this version) the spider feature, this is probably my favourite Ace/ Minstrel 4th game.
 * `clock_check` - The Minstrel 4th can be run with a clock speed of either 3.25 MHz or 6.5 MHz (selected by a jumper on the board).
 Sometimes it is useful to be able to check, from software, which clock speed has been set, and adapt accordingly.
 This simple machine-code routine lets you check.
+* `developer_rom` - Ace Forth with an expanded dictionary, providing some useful development tools, including port of Toni Baker's excellent Z80 disassembler (Minstrel 4th only, as requires the extended ROM addressing).
 * `examples` - Sample Forth programs to illustrate key FORTH programming concepts and techniques.
 * `maze` - In May 2021, the curator of the Jupiter Ace archive put out a call for help to recover a corrupted game known simply as Maze.
 Here is the recovered game, with commented source, and a blog of the recovery process.
 * `rc2014_source_card` - Inspired by the ZX Spectrum+ 128k's PLAY command, this is FORTH/ assembly language client for writing music for the RC2014 YM/AY Sound Card on your Minstrel 4th.
 Also, this folder includes a port of the Boldfield Soundbox utility for the RC2014 sound card.